Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • The infinite switch operates correctly, but the indicator light does not glow.

-• The indicator light will glow very dimly with all of the infinite switches in the
+• The indicator light will glow very dimly with all of the infinite switches in

 off position.